 Have you ever wanted to totally transform your living space without having to consider planning permission for an extension, or deal with the inevitable disruption to your household that comes with the building work?
-Well, look no further because plantation shutters work wonderfully as room dividers.
+Well, look no further because room divider plantation shutters work wonderfully.
 Often, we think of shutters in terms of covering a window, but plantation shutters are an affordable and durable way to make your living space work better for you and your family, allowing you to go about doing what you love most.
 Here are 9 creative ways to use shutters as room dividers:

 2. Natural divider to a bathroom or ensuite